typelevel/typelevel.github.com/posts/2018-11-02-semirings.md

 def empty[A]: F[A]
 ```

-This function uses an existential quantifier for `A`, which means that it works for any `A`, which then means that it cannot actually include any particular `A` and is therefore equivalent to `F[Nothing]` which is what we have for `AdditiveMonoidal`.
+This function uses a universal quantifier for `A`, which means that it works for any `A`, which then means that it cannot actually include any particular `A` and is therefore equivalent to `F[Nothing]` which is what we have for `AdditiveMonoidal`.

 Excellent, so we found counterparts for the additive type classes, and we already now that `MultiplicativeSemigroupal` is equivalent to `cats.Semigroupal`.
 So the only thing left to find out is the counterpart of `MultiplicativeMonoidal`.